Attract the Right Talent: Four Strategic Hiring Shifts That Work

 🚀 What to do: Ask yourself: Are we hiring to maintain the status quo or to build a team that challenges and elevates what’s possible?

-Hiring doesn’t stop with an offer letter.
+Hiring doesn’t stop at the offer letter.

 Keep the Process Transparent: